If you’re thinking about participating in our next Community Singing Circle & Yoga Retreat coming in 2020, drop us a note!

 Dawn awoke with a whisper, and as the sun slowly took hold the group gathered for our morning yoga session, followed by a traditional “Tico” breakfast of gallo pinto, eggs, fruit, banana bread and more.

 Left: we started each day with an energizing yoga session.
-Center: breakfast featured fresh foods in the Tico tradition.
-Right: Stacy enjoys a morning hug from son Curran.
+Right: breakfast featured fresh foods in the Tico tradition.

 Then it was off for adventure.
 First stop: a visit to the Alturas Wildlife Sanctuary.

 The Alturas Wildlife Sanctuary is dedicated to the protection and conservation of Costa Rica’s wildlife by providing rehabilitation, environmental education and the implementation of wildlife research.
 The Sanctuary’s goal is to rehabilitate and release as many of these animals as possible, but for those that cannot be returned to the wild, the Sanctuary provides lifetime care.